The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Procedure: Follows the Civil Procedure Code (CPC), but allows flexible procedures to simplify and speed up proceedings.

-• Alternative Dispute Resolution (ADR): Emphasizes ADR methods like mediation and conciliation to resolve conflicts without extensive litigation.
+• Alternative Dispute Resolution (ADR): Emphasizes ADR methods such as mediation and conciliation to resolve conflicts without extensive litigation.

 • Confidentiality: Courts can conduct in-camera proceedings to protect the privacy of individuals, especially in sensitive family matters.

-• Personal Laws: Matters are decided according to the personal laws of the parties involved, including Hindu, Muslim, Christian, and Parsi laws.
+• Personal Laws: Matters are decided according to the Personal Laws of the parties involved, including Hindu, Muslim, Christian, and Parsi laws, except for matters such as maintenance, which secular laws may govern.

-• Jurisdiction in absence of Family Court: When a family court is absent in a specific area, the District or civil court with powers can hold on these family law cases.
-The procedure are quite similar, however family courts are intended to provide a less confrontational and more better methods of addressing family related issues.
+• Jurisdiction in the Absence of Family Court: When a family court is absent in a specific area, the District or Civil Court with jurisdiction can hear these family law cases.
+The procedures are similar; however, family courts are intended to provide less confrontational and more effective methods of addressing family-related issues.

 Jurisdiction Includes

-• Marriage and Divorce: Family courts handle cases related to dissolution of marriage, divorce, and judicial separation.
-To know more about disputes in marriage and divoce, click here on 'marriage and divorce'.
+• Marriage and Divorce: Family courts handle cases related to marriage, divorce, and judicial separation.
+To know more about disputes in marriage and divorce, click here on 'marriage and divorce'.

 • Void and Voidable Marriages: Cases where marriages are either void (not legally recognized) or voidable (subject to annulment under specific conditions).
-A void marriage is one that is not legally recognized from its inception, and it is treated as if it never existed.
+A void marriage is not legally recognized from its inception, and it is treated as if it never existed.

 • Bigamy: A Hindu person marrying again while their spouse is alive and the first marriage is still subsisting.